(Disclosure: Some of the links below may be affiliate links)

-From a technical point of view, all communication is encrypted, which is the standard minimum these days.
+From a technical perspective, all communication is encrypted, which is the standard minimum these days.
 However, Yova does not have Two-Factor Authentication (2FA).
 I would not invest any significant amount of money in any service that does not offer 2FA.
 And if you care about online security, you should always use 2FA.

 So, overall investing with Yova will be safe since they are using asset segregation.
 But technical security would be much better if they had second-factor authentication support.

-Let’s summarize the main advantages of investing with Yova:
+Let’s summarize this Yova Review with the main advantages of investing with Yova:

 - Highly customizable sustainable portfolio.